PremiseWP/Premise-WP/README.md

 ## Changelog

 #### 1.5.0
 * Integrated `Premise_Tabs` into Premise WP.
-Plugin is now derecated. having one calss in one separate plugin was not very effcient.
+Plugin is now deprecated.
+Having one class in one separate plugin was not very efficient.

 #### 1.4.11
 * new jQuery plugin `premiseScroll` - create animations on scroll easily.